chanedwin/mlmutation/README.md

 ## Simulator Software

 Simulator software refers to the software used to generate simulated datasets for analysis, which enables us to generate ground truths mutations by perturbing known reference genomic datasets.
 This overcomes the difficulities of establishing ground truth mutations in real datasets, and serves as a preliminary source of data for neural network optimisation.
+Mason, a genome mutation software written in C++ (v2.3.1), is used to simulate sequence reads with known error rates and ground truth variants.
+Default error rates (indel and substitution rates) use published data from Schirmer et al. (2016).

+_[simulators/scripts](https://github.com/EdwinChanSingapore/mlmutation/tree/master/simulators/scripts) contains the base scripts that control the running of the simulator software._

+## Variant Caller Software

+___Variant Calling and Alignment___

+Variant Callers are bioinformatics tools used to call mutations, which are specific genomic differences between a sample genome and a reference genome.
+However, individual variant callers suffer from having low concordances, and have high false positive rates.
+Here, we aggregate the data from five different variant callers to update and inform our deep learning network.
+The software used for variant calling are : FreeBayes (v1.0.2-16); GATK Haplotype Caller (v3.7-0) and Unified Genotyper (v3.7-0); Samtools (v1.3.1); Pindel (v2.3.0) (Garrison & Marth, 2012; McKenna et al. 2010, DePristo et al. 2011; Li H, et al., 2009; Ye et al., 2009).

+_[simulators/scripts](https://github.com/EdwinChanSingapore/mlmutation/tree/master/simulators/scripts) contains the base scripts that control the running of the variant calling software, as well as the options used to run the variant callers._

 ___Pipelining Using NextFlow___